Daniel Messerschmidt, PhD

 Professor of Management

 Dr. Gupta earned a BE degree in Mechanical Engineering from the University of Delhi, India, an MBA in Operations Management from the University of Northern Iowa, and a DBA with a major in Operations Management and a minor in Computer Information Systems from Cleveland State University.
-Prior to coming to Lynchburg College in 1997, Dr. Gupta taught at Richard Stockton College of New Jersey and Cleveland State University.
+Prior to coming to University of Lynchburg in 1997, Dr. Gupta taught at Richard Stockton College of New Jersey and Cleveland State University.
 His teaching activities include developing innovative and quality teaching materials that enhance the learning process.
 Dr. Gupta’s scholarly productivity has been disseminated through publication in reputed academic journals and professional conference proceedings and presentations.
 Much of his research focuses on improving the efficiency and effectiveness of manufacturing and service operations.
 He is the Editor of International Journal of Business & Economics and Oxford Journal.
 He is also the Program Chair for Global Conference on Business & Economics.

 Eric Kyper, PhD